 In an earlier article, we explained that Donald Trump and his MAGA allies in the American government are trying to again make it illegal for marijuana seeds to be shipped into the country, or shipped interstate.

-Trump has now shown even more fascism.
-We’ve all seen his ICE immigration agents terrorizing and murdering immigrants and even American citizens.
-ICE raids target states run by Democrats, ignoring the fact that MAGA Trump cult states like Texas and Florida have many more illegal immigrants than the ones being raided.
-ICE has injured and killed many people, including American citizens like Renee Good:
+ICE raids disproportionately target states run by Democrats, ignoring the fact that MAGA Trump cult states like Texass and Florida have many more illegal immigrants than the states being raided.

-ICE, which stands for Immigration and Customs Enforcement, has another name: American Gestapo.
-And indeed, there are many similarities between Adolf Hitler’s social policies and America’s war on immigrants, marijuana growers, and other persecuted minorities.
+ICE, which stands for Immigration and Customs Enforcement, has a more accurate name: American Gestapo.
+And indeed, there are many similarities between Adolf Hitler’s policies and America’s war on immigrants, marijuana growers, and other persecuted minorities.
+Two superb books by Richard Lawrence Miller document these connections: Nazi Justiz, and Drug Warriors and Their Prey.

-Two superb books by Richard Lawrence Miller document the connections: Nazi Justiz, and Drug Warriors and Their Prey.
-Miller’s well-proven thesis is that Hitler’s war on Jews and other minorities is a template for the American war on harmless “illicit drug” users.
+Miller’s well-proven thesis is that Hitler’s war on Jews and other minorities is a template for the American war on harmless “illicit drug” users and growers.

 Dozens of masked, heavily-armed ICE agents, assisted by the National Guard, other feds, and local police, did military-style raids on two legal marijuana plantations run by Glass House Farms in Camarillo.